-Plant taxonomy classifies the hardy hibiscus plants with which this article deals as Hibiscus moscheutos.
+Plant taxonomy classifies the hardy hibiscus plants as Hibiscus moscheutos.
 They also go by such common names as "rose mallows" and "swamp mallows."
-But some gardeners prefer to use the more descriptive nicknames of "hardy hibiscus" and "dinner-plate hibiscus," for these names tell you that H. moscheutos is quite cold hardy despite bearing large blooms that remind one of the tropics.
+But some gardeners prefer to use the more descriptive nicknames of "hardy hibiscus" and "dinner-plate hibiscus," for these names tell you that H. moscheutos is quite a cold hardy plant despite bearing large blooms that remind one of the tropics.
 The information below pertains to cultivars such as Disco Belle Rosy Red and Galaxy.
 The colors of the most common cultivars are white, bicolored, or various shades of red or pink, but other colors are now available.